ankeris/Internship-log/08 Week-eight.md

     * I used 'Postman', 'newsapi.org', default react

 ### Wednesday
+I have spent a day learning about SDK's, including google sdk, facebook sdk
+* I considered it as preparation for my tasks

 ### Thursday
 * Reading documentation at [owasp](https://www.owasp.org/index.php/Main_Page) website.
 To learn more about security, attacks, potential website threats.
 Also [google security docs](https://www.google.com/about/appsecurity/learning/xss/).
     * Cross-site scripting attacks
+    * Injections, leaks

 * Also looking at tokens, and JSON web tokens (jwt) (security)

 ### Friday
+Playing with security
+* Tokens, firebase tokens

+* Coding Angular component to help a colleague

+Tried to look at some JS based server side
+* Express with node js